-If you're interested in contributing content to the RARS Blog read through the Submission Categories, Submission Guidelines and Writing Resources below and then reach out to us via the Contact Us form.
+If you're interested in contributing content to the RARS Blog read through the Submission Categories, Submission Guidelines and Writing Resources.

 We are currently accepting article submissions from RUSM students, alumni, faculty and staff.